alexjvr1/Manuscripts/SignaturesofSelection.md

 #Genomics of adaptation.

-What to expect, and how to search for the signals.
+##What to expect, and how to search for the signals.

-##Summary of the literature
+A Summary of the literature

 ##What to expect: